Get answers to some of the most frequently asked questions about Summer J Camp.

 What is the first-time family discount?

-Families new to the J are eligible for a $100 discount (per family) with a minimum of three weeks.
+Families new to the SJCC are eligible for a $100 discount (per family) with a minimum of three weeks.
 Funds are limited; register early.
-For more information, contact Account Services Manager Beth Rosen or call 206-388-1995.
+For more information, contact Beth Rosen, Account Services Manager, by email or at 206-388-1995.

 What do we need to do before coming to J Camp?